 To have success as a blogger you should:

 - Have a purpose.
-Blogging should be focused and be do with a plan in your mind.
+Blogging should be focused and be done with a plan in your mind.
 Cannot be a side project, only sporadically you employ to record your thoughts and ideas.
 It should be done for a purpose and should generate results.

 - Write for your niche market.
 It is very important to know the people you are willing to serve and to know the way you do it best.
 You should select your niche market carefully based on your experience, on your interests, on what love you do, and on what a market is willing to pay in relation to your knowledge and skills.
 The combination of these factors will provide you the main direction on how to proceed.

 - Write to provide value to your readers first and not to yourself.
-It is always important to write having in mind on how to provide the maximum service and provide content will be useful in every time to your readers.
+It is always important to write having in mind on how to provide the maximum service and provide content will be useful at every time to your readers.

 - You have readers, not clients.
-The difference it is important and every blogger should know the difference, respect the people honored him/her and seek to actively connect with them in order to understand better how to provide them better services.
+The difference is important and every blogger should know the difference, respect the people honored him/her and seek to actively connect with them in order to understand better how to provide them better services.

 - Blogging ideas are everywhere.
 The trick is to find the best one which would permit you to provide more value to your readers.